canonical/github-runner-operator/src-docs/shared_fs.py.md

 get(runner_name: str) → SharedFilesystem
 ```

-Get the shared filesystem object for the runner.
+Get the shared filesystem for the runner.

-The method does not check if the filesystem exists.